 Diana is the Community Development Manager at Capitalize for Kids.
 Diana came from True Patriot Love Foundation where her focus was revenue generation from third party events, cause marketing initiatives, and event fundraising.
 Working with ambitious partners with the goal to raise funds and awareness for military families, she developed strategies to execute successful events with big impact.

 Diana’s passion for giving back originated when she was attending Fanshawe College, from where she graduated with a diploma in Financial Planning Services.
 During a project in her second year, she discovered Sunshine Foundation, a wish granting organization for kids living with severe physical disabilities or life-threatening illnesses.
 This sparked her desire to play a small part in a bigger purpose.
-After moving to Toronto, Diana spent time volunteering at SickKids Hospital, with Capitalize for Kids before its consulting program was built out, and now volunteers for Jays Care Foundation in their community clubhouse and sits on various fundraising event committees.
+Diana has spent time volunteering at SickKids Hospital, with Capitalize for Kids before its consulting program was built out, and now volunteers for Jays Care Foundation in their community clubhouse and sits on various fundraising event committees.